lavitarar/Retail_Analytics/README.md

 **Lavi Tarar**

+Aspiring Data Engineer with hands-on experience in building ETL pipelines using PySpark and implementing Medallion Architecture for data processing workflows.

-Data Engineer passionate about building scalable ETL pipelines and transforming raw data into meaningful business insights.
+My focus is on developing scalable data pipelines, improving data quality, and transforming raw data into meaningful business insights.

-### Skills

-- Python
-- PySpark
-- SQL
-- Apache Spark
-- Azure
-- Databricks
-- Power BI
-- Data Warehousing

 ---

-# 📫 Connect With Me
+# 📫 Contact

 ### LinkedIn